 Beyond the food, the Hakka are also famed for their distinct architecture.
 When they arrived from Northern China they set up walled villages to stop attacks by other Hakka clans and the locals.
 Some of these have survived, especially the walled villages of Hong Kong.

-The Hakka also have a distinct dress marked by modesty and frugality, which mostly means lots of black.
-While it’s rarely seen anymore, the most characteristic dress is that of older women in deep black dresses and wide brimmed hats that were originally designed to beat back the sun when working in the fields.
+The Hakka also have a distinct dress marked by modesty and frugality, which mostly means lots of blacks.
+While it’s rarely seen anymore, the most characteristic dress is that of older women in deep black dresses and wide-brimmed hats that were originally designed to beat back the sun when working in the fields.

 Where are the Hakka Today?

 Most of today’s Hakka people still live in Guangdong province and Hong Kong – an estimated 65% - and it is here their culture and community remain strongest.
 There are also substantial communities in surrounding provinces – most notably Fujian and Sichuan.

 Just as their name suggests the Hakka are eager immigrants and there are communities in the US, Britain, Australia, Singapore, Taiwan and many, many other countries.